RickofManc/vv-pizzas/README.md

 ### Issues

-The issues listed in the table below we identified during late January / early February 2022.
-Frustratingly some issues remain with fixes required for future releases.
+The issues listed in the table below we identified during March 2022.

+*

 ## Deployment